scholarshipcoin/scholarshipcoin/doc/benchmarking.md

 ============

-Scholarship Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter.
+Scholarship Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+As well as the rolling bloom filter.

 Running
 ---------------------
-After compiling Scholarship-core, the benchmarks can be run with:
+After compiling Scholarshipcoin-core, the benchmarks can be run with:

-    src/bench/bench_Scholarship
+    src/bench/bench_Scholarshipcoin

 The output will look similar to:
 ```